 The India China Institute’s 20th Anniversary Symposium

-The India China Institute (ICI) was founded at The New School in 2004 to pursue new ways of thinking about the re-emergence of India and China on the world stage.
+The India China Institute (ICI) was founded at The New School in 2004 with a generous gift from the Starr Foundation to pursue new ways of thinking about the re-emergence of India and China on the world stage.
 Its mission was to study connections and flows between China, India and the United States in the context of a globalizing world that was transcending the bounded assumptions of “national interest” and geographies such as of “East Asia,” “South Asia” or “the West.”
 Twenty years later, optimism about globalization has been replaced by a disillusionment with liberal promises of mutual prosperity and progress arising from global flows of people, capital, and goods.
 The international economy is characterized by high tariffs, retaliatory sanctions, and regional trade groupings.
 States have securitized borders and mobilized grievances against domestic and geopolitical rivals, with raging wars and impending “Cold Wars,” exemplifying the collapse of shared global rules of engagement.
 Investments in public commons and multilateral institutions have been replaced by a discourse and practice of parochial protectionism.

 In such an epochal moment of disarray and conflict, how can China and India offer vantage points for understanding a “post-liberal” world?
 This symposium, marking the twentieth anniversary of ICI, will explore how thinking with the pasts and presents of India, China, and the United States can help us analyze the challenges of the contemporary moment and reflect on alternative futures.